leifbr/f5certlabs/docs/class2/module02/lab1.rst

 Verify your virtual server is available and then browse to **https://10.1.10.115**.
 View the TCPDUMPs.

 *Q1.
 Did site work?
-Why didn’t you need to SNAT?
+Why didn't you need to SNAT?
 Did you need SSL profiles?*

 *Q2.
 Could you use L7 iRules or profiles to view or modify the request or